-There is no coinsurance, copayment, or deductible for Medicare-covered health and wellness programs
+There is no coinsurance. copayment, or deductible for Medicare-covered health and wellness programs members eligible for the fitness

 Hearing services

 Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.